jlperona-teaching/ecs390-spring20/syllabus/syllabus.md

 ### Curriculum

-This is the fourth time that I've taught this class.
+This is the fourth (and most likely last) time that I've taught this class.
 The first time, the course was designed towards getting new instructors practical teaching experience.
 However, I found that instructors that already had prior teaching experience didn't find the course particularly useful for them.